Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 **To see the Grade Scale Caluclator Repository click [here](https://github.com/Developers-Institute-Classrooms/03-project---grade-calculator-Kahayla)**

+> _Note: I do not have the rights to change privacy of this repository_

 Welcome to My Grade Calculator, a pivotal project in my coding journey during my time with Developers Institute.
 This personalised endeavor allowed me to explore the intricacies of building a grade calculator from scratch, showcasing my growing expertise in JavaScript, React, API integration, and Docker.

 ### Features